robisim74/angular-library-starter/README.md

 I suggest you create different _modules_ for different functions, so that the user can import only those he needs and optimize _Tree shaking_ of his app.

-6. Update in `rollup.config.js` file `globals` libraries with those that actually you use.
+6. Update in `rollup.config.js` file `globals` external dependencies with those that actually you use.

 7. Create unit & integration tests in `tests` folder, or unit tests next to the things they test in `src` folder, always using `.spec.ts` extension.
 _Karma_ is configured to use _webpack_ only for `*.ts` files: if you need to test different formats, you have to update it.